• Skip to primary navigation

 Half-finished drinks from who knows when just sitting around here and there like we’re a snack bar or something.

-With water and a drop of our bright neon food coloring.
-Just a few drops in each, and then I shook them up really good.
+If this is your house too, refill the bottles with water and a drop or three of bright neon food coloring.
+Just a few drops in each, and then shake them up really well.

 7. Switched Cereal